Insights

 #3 Be Curious and Investigate

 Our job as speakers is to be investigators, to remain curious, and, in some ways, to be inventors.
-When an inventor is creating a new invention, they often test their product and do a trial to see if it will work.

-When something goes wrong, they don’t give up and throw the whole thing in the trash; instead, they go back to the drawing board and try again.
+When an inventor is creating a new invention, they often test their product or do a trial to see if it will work.
+When something goes wrong, they don’t give up and throw the whole thing in the trash.
+Instead, they go back to the drawing board and try again.
 They keep a cool head, remain curious, tinker with it, and figure out what’s working and what’s not.
 They iterate, make tiny shifts, and keep experimenting.

 As a speaker, seeing your speech in a similar way can help you maintain a fulfilling, stimulating, and positive relationship with your speech.
-Crafting a script and an onstage performance that work becomes an exciting creative endeavor, one that fills you with joy and purpose.
+Crafting a script and an onstage performance becomes an exciting creative endeavor, one that fills you with joy and purpose.

 When something doesn’t go as planned onstage, instead of feeling resentment towards your speech or audience, zoom out and see the bigger picture.
-Ask yourself: What do I love about the speech?
-What is working?
-And what, if I’m being honest with myself, could I shift?
-What needs to change?
+Ask yourself:

 X Mark icon